Automorphisms of the little disks operad with torsion coefficients: Introduction

 \section{Introduction}

-This paper is concerned with the homotopy automorphisms of the operad $\od$ of little $2$-disks with $p$-torsion coefficients.
-It is a sequel to \cite{horelprofinite} in which we studied the automorphisms of the profinite completion of $\od$.
-The profinite completion being a slightly unfamiliar construction for non-nilpotent spaces (such as the spaces that constitute the little $2$-disks operad), we have decided to write this paper in order to explain the consequences of the main result of \cite{horelprofinite} using construction that are more widely known by homotopy theorists (e.g. the Bousfield-Kan completion and the theory of Hopf cooperads).
+This paper is concerned with the homotopy automorphisms of the operad $\od$ of little $2$-disks with $p$-torsion coefficients, both unstably and stably.
+In \cite{horelprofinite}, we studied the automorphisms of the profinite completion of $\od$.
+The profinite completion being a slightly unfamiliar construction for non-nilpotent spaces (such as the spaces that constitute the little $2$-disks operad), we have decided to write this paper in order to explain the consequences of the main result of \cite{horelprofinite} in terms of constructions that homotopy theorists may be more used to (e.g. the Bousfield-Kan completion and the theory of Hopf cooperads).
 We also prove results for the automorphisms of the stable version of $\od$ that parallel the known results in the rational case due to Tamarkin and Willwacher in \cite{tamarkinaction,willwacherkontsevich}.

 In \cite{drinfeldquasi}, Drinfel'd constructs the Grothendieck-Teichm\"uller group $\pgt_p$.
 This is a profinite group that receives a map $\on{Gal}(\bar{\QQ}/\QQ)$.
-The group $\pgt_p$ is also the group of units of a monoid $\pugt_p$ which is a certain explicit submonoid of the monoid of endomorphism of $\h{F_2}_p$, the pro-$p$ completion of the free group on $2$ generators.
+The group $\pgt_p$ is also the group of units of a monoid $\pugt_p$ which is a certain explicit submonoid of the monoid of endomorphism of $\h{(F_2)}_p$, the pro-$p$ completion of the free group on $2$ generators.
 There is a map $\chi:\pgt_p\to\ZZ_p^\times$ called the cyclotomic character that fits in a commutative diagram

 where the top map is the cyclotomic character of $\on{Gal}(\bar{\QQ}/\QQ)$ and the right hand side map is the projection on the $p$-th factor.

 Given an operad $\oper{P}$ in simplicial sets, and a field $\kk$, we can apply the singular cochains functor levelwise.
 The resulting object denoted $\CC(\oper{P},\kk)$ is an operad in the opposite of the category of dg-$E_\infty$-algebras over $\kk$ (we call such a structure a Hopf cooperad).
 Our first main theorem is the following.